 The delivery of higher education level courses in school settings builds on the already strong relationship of the university’s colleges with their local schools.
 The majority of institutions within the university partnership offer a wide range of curriculum at SCQF level 4-7 to school pupils.
 In 2013-14 the numbers of students enrolled on these programmes across the partnership was approximately 3,000.

 The university has recently become a partner of SWAP East (Scottish Wider Access Programme).
 This is a consortium made up of colleges and universities in Scotland.
 Its aims are to promote access to higher education for adult learners who have been out of education for some time, who have few or no formal qualifications, who come from traditionally under-represented groups in HE.
 The university works with SWAP to facilitate appropriate progression routes for students who successfully complete their SWAP access programme to go on to HN or degree courses at UHI.

-The student mentor network brings together more experienced students with those new to higher education to share their knowledge and experience.
-The network provides training and a structure for more experienced students to help those new to the university.
-The mentor – mentee relationship is an informal one with meetings taking place in cafes and other informal spaces.
+The student mentoring brings together more experienced students with those new to higher education to share their knowledge and experience.
+Mentoring support provides training and a structure for more experienced students to help those new to the University.
+Mentoring can take place through the formation of study groups, by providing presentations to new students, or as one to one mentoring.
 There is also the option to meet online or by email with mentors when they are based at another campus.
 Mentoring helps all students, but we are particularly interesting in how it can help students from a widening participation background.
 Find out more about mentoring here.